helmfile/helmfile/docs/shared-configuration-across-teams.md

   # snip
 ```

-This works, but what if you wanted to a separate cluster per service to achieve smaller blast radius?
+This works, but what if you wanted to a separate cluster per service to achieve a smaller blast radius?

 Let's start by creating a `helmfile.yaml` for each service.